emotion-js/emotion/docs/with-props.md

 ---
-title: "Usage with recompose's withProps"
+title: "Attaching Props"
 ---

-Sometimes it's useful to create components that already have props applied like the example below with a password input.
+Sometimes it's useful to create components that already have props applied, like the example below with a password input.
 You use recompose's `withProps` higher-order component to do this.

 **[`withProps` documentation](https://github.com/acdlite/recompose/blob/master/docs/API.md#withprops)**